-Further, you may want to get the percentage break-down of their practice areas.
-If you need someone to help you with setting up a business, for example, and that’s only 10 percent of what they do, that practice may not be the best fit.
+Further, you may want to get the percentage breakdown of their practice areas.
+If you need someone to help you with setting up a business and understanding business loans, for example, and that’s only 10% of what they do, that practice may not be the best fit.

 • Do they work with people in your demographic?
 If the practice only represents high net worth clients, and you’re not in that income bracket, they could be a mismatch.
 You can also get a sense of their typical clientele by asking for references from clients.

 • How much time can they commit to you?
-And, how do they like to communicate–phone calls?
+And, how do they like to communicate: phone calls?
 Email?
-Ideally, you want a lawyer who can make you a priority and is able to respond to your questions in a timely manner, rather than leave you dangling for days or weeks.
+Ideally, you want a lawyer who can make you a priority and is able to respond to your questions in a timely manner, rather than leave you hanging for days or weeks.

 You may also want to use this meeting or conversation to judge the lawyer’s character and personality, keeping in mind that chemistry counts.